-There are a range of OEM+ switches available that are identical in design to the Interior Monitoring Disable Switch, located on B-pillar trim on a Golf IV.
+There are a range of OEM+ switches available that are visually identical in design to the Interior Monitoring Disable Switch, located on B-pillar trim in Golf IV.

-These switches are currently utilised in various taxis and emergency vehicles available in the German market.
+These switches are currently utilised in various taxis, emergency vehicles and armoured Audis available in the German market.
 The picture above shows some of these switches mounted in the centre console of a Passat 3C taxi.

 All these switches operate as a "momentary action" button only.
 If you require them to switch something on permanently, then you will require an additional "latching relay" or an appropriate circuit.